nachokm2/Web-app-comision/README.md

   title TEXT NOT NULL,
   category TEXT NOT NULL,
-  amount NUMERIC(12,2) NOT NULL, status TEXT NOT NULL CHECK (status IN ('pending','approved','rejected')), owner_id UUID NOT NULL REFERENCES users(id), created_at TIMESTAMPTZ NOT NULL DEFAULT now()
+  amount NUMERIC(12,2) NOT NULL, status TEXT NOT NULL CHECK (status IN ('pending%','approved%','rejected')), owner_id UUID NOT NULL REFERENCES users(id), created_at TIMESTAMPTZ NOT NULL DEFAULT now()
 );